mertingen/go-samples/crud/README.md

-# go-samples
-I'd like to share random apps in the spare times.
-Thus, I'm going to try learning some concepts of Go and as much as I can I try to clarify each line.

-## CRUD APP
+# Project: Anti-framework CRUD Go Web API
 It basically handles CRUD operations in Go.
 I find the following topics important.
 Thus, I can refer to this app to get a reference for them.

-- Dockerfiles, Containers and Images
+\- Dockerfiles, Containers and Images
-- Migration
+\- Migration
-- Gorilla Mux Routing
+\- Gorilla Mux Routing
-- Gracefully Shutdown
+\- Gracefully Shutdown
-- MySQL Join Relations
+\- MySQL Join Relations
-- Handlers, Services, Models
+\- Handlers, Services, Models

 ### Warm-up
 First thing is creating a network for Docker with the following command.